 As a staple in most households, you’d be forgiven for thinking that white sugar is always going to be vegan, but some types are processed using bone char (also called natural carbon).
 Bone char is a decolourizing filter that whitens the sugar and is made from high-heated animal bones.
 It can be confusing because not all white sugar is made this way, but if you want to be sure, there are clearly labelled ‘bone char free’ varieties available in most stores.

 A go-to protein snack for a lot of us is roasted peanuts, but some varieties use gelatin to help the salt (and any other spices used) stick to the nuts — Planter’s Dry Roasted Peanuts are an example of this — so it’s worth checking the ingredients label carefully.
-If you want to make sure your nuts are vegan-friendly you may have to consider making your own — if you do, check out this recipe recently shared on TN.
+If you want to make sure your nuts are vegan-friendly you may have to consider making your own.

 There are many fish-free varieties available to buy, but just be aware that it can be common for some Worcestershire sauces to contain anchovies (they add a saltiness and umami texture).